Wowza GoCoder is sunset and should only be used with existing Ultra-Low Latency (ULL) streams until that technology is

 This article describes how to use the Wowza GoCoder™ app on Apple iOS devices to publish a live stream to Wowza Streaming Engine™ media server software.
 You can use Wowza GoCoder for iOS to capture and send encoded live audio and video over 4G, 3G, and Wi-Fi to a Wowza Streaming Engine server, which can then broadcast the content as HD-quality H.264 adaptive bitrate streams to any screen.

 - Wowza GoCoder for iOS requires an iPad, iPhone, or iPod touch device running iOS 8.0 or later and is available in the Apple App Store.

 - The Wowza GoCoder app doesn't support SSL connections to Wowza Streaming Engine.

 Configure Wowza Streaming Engine

-Follow the configuration instructions in How to set up live streaming using an RTMP-based encoder to create a live application.
+Follow the configuration instructions in Set up live streaming using an RTMP-based encoder in Wowza Streaming Engine to create a live application.
 The GoCoder configuration steps in this article are based on a Wowza Streaming Engine application named live.

 If you plan to use adaptive-bitrate streaming, you must also configure Wowza Transcoder.
 Transcoder will decode the incoming single-bitrate live stream from the GoCoder app and re-encode it to multiple bitrates with properly aligned keyframes.
-For more information, see How to set up and run Wowza Transcoder for live streaming.
+For more information, see Set up and run Wowza Transcoder in Wowza Streaming Engine.

 Configure Wowza GoCoder